 APRICOTS (Prunus armeniaca)

 DWARF APRICOTS Dwarf Apricots will grow to approximately half the size of their full sized counterparts resulting in a tree 2m x 2m in ideal conditions.
 Dwarf apricots will produce the same sized fruit and as regular trees and may require staking.
 Apricots are self-pollinating.
 We have SOLD OUT of all Dwarf Apricots.
 APRICOTS We also have a couple of varieties of regular sized apricots in stock.
 These will grow to approximately 4 metres in ideal conditions.
 We have SOLD OUT of all regular sized Apricots.

 CHERRY (Prunus avium)

-CHERRY We have now sold out of Dwarf Cherry trees and Lapins Cherry trees.
-See the following list for what we currently have in stock.
+CHERRY We have now SOLD OUT of all Cherry trees.
+We won't have more in stock until June 2022.
 Cherry trees need a cool temperate climate in order to fruit.
 They are not suited to coastal NSW.

 - Morello - A sour cherry used for preserving, cooking and wine making.
 Small to medium sized round fruit with dark red skin and red tart flesh.
 Fruit ripens late December to early January.
 Self-pollinating.

 - Sir Don - Heart shaped fruit with dark red to black skin and crisp, juicy, sweet flesh.
 Prolific bearer.
 Ripens late December - January.
 Self-pollinating.